Our history

 Starting out

-Founding support from the government & BDC
+Foundational support from the government & BDC

-Expanding our programs
+Expanding our programs for growth and global reach

 In 2009, CYBF became the Canadian host of Global Entrepreneurship Week (GEW), later becoming Canada’s annual host.
 One year later, CYBF hosted the inaugural G20 Young Entrepreneurs’ Alliance Summit and continues to represent Canada as a founding member.

-Futurpreneur has gone from supporting 5,000 young entrepreneurs in 2012 to 18,700+ as of 2024.
+Futurpreneur has gone from supporting 5,000 young entrepreneurs in 2012 to 20,000+ as of 2025.

 Celebrating our success stories